NSombekke/Logic-LLM/blogpost.md

 #### Prompt Engineering
 Since Large language models are predominantly trained on natural language, they may struggle converting natural language directly into Linear Temporal Logic (LTL) formulas.
 The syntax of LTL (e.g. X, U, and F) is quite different from typical natural language constructs.
 To address this distribution shift, a study by Pan et al. (2023) proposes creating a *canonical* representation that aligns more closely with natural language [8].
 For the same reason Cosler et al. (2023) prompt the LLM to turn $\mu$ into an intermediate *canoncial form*, shown as *sub-translations*, before mapping the the sentence into an LTL formula [5].
 Each translation accompanies a translation dictionary in canonical form, through which th LLM is asked to explain its steps.
 We will use their prompting technique.

-The prompt outline below encapsulates our methodology, showcasing its fundamental components.
-Comprising three main sections— (1) LTL specification for the conversion of Natural Language to LTL, (2) the conversion of multiple choice options to traces, and (3) few-shot examples.
+The prompt outline below encapsulates our methodology, comprising three main sections — (1) LTL specification for the conversion of Natural Language to LTL, (2) the conversion of multiple choice options to traces, and (3) few-shot examples.
 All in all, the prompt serves as a structured framework for generating LTL formulas and traces from natural language inputs.

 >**Prompt**
 >